jos3ph-m/lorem-ipsum/README.md

 # lorem-ipsum

-Lorem ipsum generator that generates from 1 to 8 paragraphs.
+A cool little lorem ipsum generator that generates from 1 to 8 paragraphs.

 ### Get Started: